-We are specialists in providing photogrammetry services, whether it’s a large site or small highly detailed artifact, here at WGP Digital we have the knowledge and experience to provide effective solutions.
+We are specialists in providing photogrammetry services, whether it’s a large site or small highly detailed artifacts, here at WGP Digital we have the knowledge and experience to provide effective solutions.

 Using photogrammetry for surveying, 3d visualisations and 3d modelling is a highly effective solution, the use of drones/UAVs has further enhanced the photogrammetry process and deliverables.